What It Really Takes to Change Your Career

 Ask yourself:

-• What am I really afraid of — and what’s more powerful than that fear?
+What am I really afraid of, and what is more powerful than that fear?

-• What would make this transition feel successful in 6 months?
+What would make this transition feel successful in six months?

 Write your answers.
 Speak them out loud.
 That’s how change begins.